-Made with my favorite baking flour, the texture of this oat flour bread manages to be both hearty and light, which I love.
-It's also surprisingly tender, not at all gummy or dense.
+Made with my favorite baking flour, the texture of this oat flour banana bread manages to be both hearty and light, which I love.
+It's also surprisingly tender and moist, even without eggs, oil or butter!

-With room for customization in toppings, sweetness, and the nut/seed butter, I hope this will become your new go-to healthy banana bread recipe.
+With room for customization in toppings, sweetness, and the nut/seed butter, I have a feeling this will become your new go-to healthy banana bread recipe, too.

-- Stir the wet and dry ingredients together, then pour the batter into a parchment-lined loaf pan.
+Stir the wet and dry ingredients together, and transfer the batter to the prepared loaf pan.

-- Sprinkle on the nuts or other topping, and bake in a preheated 350 degree oven for one hour or until a toothpick inserted in the center comes out clean.
+Sprinkle with chopped walnuts or other topping (like chocolate chips or sliced banana), and bake for about 1 hour or until a toothpick inserted in the center comes out clean.

-That last part is pretty important.
-Underdone banana bread still tastes great, but texture-wise it's actually pretty sad.
+That last tidbit is pretty important, about using a toothpick to test for doneness.
+Underdone banana bread still tastes great, but texture-wise it's not going to win any hearts.

-So don't be afraid to stick that tooth pick (or chop stick or butter knife) in there and really make sure it's done, okay?
+So don't be afraid to stick a tooth pick or knife (a chop stick also works well) in there to make sure it's done!

 Substitutions and FAQs